TEAMCraft-net/Minethefa/README.md

 **Money System**: Earn (or steal) money, gamble it at the casino, or use it to buy items and weapons.

-**Player Robbery**: Rob other players and steal their hard-earned cash or valuables.
+**Player Robbery**: Rob other players and steal their hard-earned cash or valuables. - keep your money in your bank and dont carry valuable stuff with you to be safe.

 **Jail & Fines**: Get arrested by a police officer or face fines based on your crimes.